sa4s-serc/site/_pages/aboutwebsite.md

 ### Customization
 Now let's make this *your* website.

-First, go to the `news.ylm`, `publist.ylm`, and `team.ylm` files in the `_data` folder and insert your own data into the data fields.
+First, go to the `news.yml`, `publist.yml`, and `team.yml` files in the `_data` folder and insert your own data into the data fields.
 Watch out:  [Jekyll](https://jekyllrb.com) is quite strict about extra or missing spaces etc. Adhere to the format.
 In the beginning, test each change: commit, push, and check the published website.

 For publications, you can add a "1" in the highlight field, then it will be featured prominently.
 You can add important  news items (red, "news1"), and less important  news items (blue, "news2").

 For the news items, just keep adding them.
 The first 10 will be displayed on the 'home' page.

-For the `team.ylm` file
+For the `team.yml` file

 Next, change the content of all files in the `_pages` folder.
 To change the title in the homepage, go to `homelay.html` in the `_layout` folder.